Why Email Marketing Is Key for Your Game’s Content Marketing Strategy

 Personalize your copy

-Personalization should be a key component of your email marketing strategy for two reasons.
+Personalization should be a key component of your game marketing strategy overall, but also your emails for two reasons.
 First, it is because it’s very effective.
-Personalized emails have a 6x transaction rate than other marketing emails.
+Personalized emails have a 6x transaction rate than other marketing emails, according to a study by Business2Community.
 Recipients prefer emails customized with their individual data like their names, buying, and browsing habits.

 Second, it’s easy to implement.
 There are tools for collecting vital customer data and incorporating it into your emails.
 This gives your emails communication a personal touch and helps you establish personal connections with your subscribers.